ng-lee/web-scrapper-clone-2020/README.md

 Cloning Web Scrapper using Python

-Srap Jobs from Stack Overflow and Indeed
+Srap Jobs for Python from StackOverflow and Indeed

 by Nomad Coders